sebivenlo/esd-2024-elasticsearch/presentation/presentation.md

 - Data nodes store the actual data and handle data-related operations
 - Coordinating nodes distribute client requests to the appropriate data nodes

-This division of roles helps in managing the workload efficiently and ensures the smooth functioning of the cluster.

 ---